 Florida car insurance rates by age

-Age is another factor that insurance companies use to determine your premium.
-Younger drivers, particularly those under 25, are typically charged higher premiums because they are inexperienced and more likely to get into accidents based on actuarial data.
+Age is another factor that insurance companies use to determine your premium in Florida.
+Younger drivers, particularly those under 25, are typically charged significantly higher premiums because they are inexperienced and more likely to get into accidents based on actuarial data.

-As demonstrated by the table above, teen drivers pay some of the highest premiums.
-As drivers gain more experience, their average premiums gradually lower.
+As demonstrated by the table above, teen drivers pay some of the highest premiums in the Sunshine State.
+As drivers gain more experience, their average premiums gradually decrease.
 Premiums typically climb again at age 70, as older drivers may be at a higher-than-average risk of accidents.